 The problem, though, started right away with the second month which showed how to make your own customized symbol catalog.
 Now don’t get me wrong, this isn’t a useless lesson.
 It is good to have one of these every year as it shows you how to do something more advanced in CC3 which I do think has its place.
 The problem is that this year had several like this.

 In addition to the Symbol Catelog issue, there was an issue which showed you standards on how to link maps together, which is really basic.
-1 Another issue was how to make your own custom map borders, and some tips on how to make them pop out better.
+[1.
+To be fair, they did include a section on how to create custom toolbar buttons for CC3 which I admit is really cool.
+But the base how to link was kind of silly.]
+Another issue was how to make your own custom map borders, and some tips on how to make them pop out better.

 And lastly, was a video tutorial series which was really geared at new cartographers.
 Now to be fair on this one, this video tutorial is excellent and one of my all time favorite issues.
 But there were already four other how to use base features of CC3 issues this year, and they provided lower resolution versions on youtube of this issue free to anyone as a promo.